Last updated: 13 March 2023

 By Kami Navarro

 According to the World Economic Forum, the entire digital universe reached 44 zettabytes in 2020—about 40 times more bytes than stars in the observable universe.
-Given the deluge of data, it is crucial to ensure that key pieces of personal information, from credit card details to mobile device IDs, are shared, collected and used in a safe and responsible manner.
+Given the deluge of data, it is crucial to ensure data privacy and security for key pieces of personal information, from credit card details to mobile device IDs, are shared, collected and used in a safe and responsible manner.

 In Singapore, the Personal Data Protection Commission (PDPC) was established to administer and enforce the Personal Data Protection Act (PDPA), which was first introduced in 2012.
 The PDPC aims to build an environment of trust in the Republic’s digital ecosystem by balancing organisations’ need to use data with individuals’ need to safeguard their personal information.

 Helping drive our city-state’s data protection initiatives is Mr Yeong Zee Kin, PDPC Deputy Commissioner and concurrently Assistant Chief Executive (Data Innovation and Protection Group) at the Infocomm Media Development Authority (IMDA).
 In this feature, find out more about Singapore’s data protection landscape and how both businesses and individuals can take steps to secure data in a digitalised world.

 1. Can you tell us about your role as Deputy Commissioner of the PDPC?